dotnet/AspNetCore.Docs/aspnetcore/mvc/extensibility/app-parts.md

 ### Sample: Generic Controller Feature

-Normally, ASP.NET Core MVC ignores generic controllers (for example, `SomeController<T>`).
-This sample uses a controller feature provider that runs after the default provider and adds generic controller instances for certain known types (defined in `EntityTypes.Types`):
+By default, ASP.NET Core MVC ignores generic controllers (for example, `SomeController<T>`).
+This sample uses a controller feature provider that runs after the default provider and adds generic controller instances for a specified list of types (defined in `EntityTypes.Types`):

 [!code-csharp[Main](./app-parts/sample/src/AppPartSample/GenericControllerFeatureProvider.cs?highlight=13&range=18-36)]